sylvianguy/react_api_tech_challenge/README.md

 - Level of Challenge: 🌶🌶

 # App Description
-- An app that allows users to select wine or beer products and get the inventory count for specified store locations
+- An app that allows users to select wine or beer products and get the inventory count for specified store locations.

+# How it works
+Once the the alcohol has loaded onto the page, the user should be able to click on a product and a modal should appear.
+When providing a postal code it should give the user a dropdown list of store locations nearby.
+Finally the user should be able to select any store location and get the inventory count for that specific location.

 # Tools Required
 - React